Twixes/matloka.com/_drafts/floating-point-101.md

     stored.
 This has the nice property of ensuring there's only one way to store a given a number.
     The significand's size determines the type's _precision_ – 24 significant bits of it in single-precision and 53 in double.
+-   The **exponent** is a
+    <dfn title="Signed means the value can have a minus sign – so it can be positive OR negative.">signed</dfn> integer.
+    In a way, it establishes the magnitude, e.g. an exponent of 8 means that the absolute value of the number must be in the range `(256, 512]`.
+    Even though the exponent being signed, it's not stored using [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) like regular signed integers.
+Instead, the stored value is an _unsigned_ integer and the computer subtract a format-specific **bias** to obtain the true value.
+    The raw, pre-subtraction value is called the **biased exponent**.
+That bias is specifically `127` in single-precision and `1023` in double.
+    The exponent's size determines the _range_ of the type – 8 bits of it in single-precision and 11 in double.

 See for yourself how this all comes together using the calculator below!
 Toggle bits by clicking on them and see what number comes out, or type in a number to see what it looks like in your computer's memory: